Clockmender/My-AN-Nodes/README.md

 Cheers, Clock.

 PS.
 I am rebuilding my website: https://clockmender.uk but it will take some time.
-There will eb a set of pages explaining how to use these nodes, I have started though!
+There will be a set of pages explaining how to use these nodes, I have started though!

 PPS, there are examples of the use of these nodes in my Youtube: